hadiidbouk/Linkeddata/README.md

 # Linkeddata
-Simple page to sparql dbpedia using use Christopher Gutteridge’s PHP library
+A Simple page to sparql dbpedia using Christopher Gutteridge’s PHP library Edit